Here’s something most web designers won’t tell you: a good looking website and a good website are not the same thing.

 Speed check (3 minutes)

-Open PageSpeed Insights on your computer and test your homepage.
+Open PageSpeed Insights on your computer.
+Test your homepage.

 Tracking check (5 minutes)